georgezero/rpi-hostap/README.md

 Most of the time use wireless devices on same room so I decided to try to convert my current Pi on a small Access Point using a small USB dongle.

+Made minor changes to support for older USB dongles that only support G and now can pass IEEE80211N=0.
+Also example below shows passing HT_CAPAB values for older USB wifi standards.

 # Requirements